AlexYegupov/vite-ssr-demo/demos/c_ab/README.md

  * internal: organize
  * internal: organize submodules to see on s
  * internal: think about make prerender work as caching results that actually return locally-run server (to avoid duplicate server render behavior)

+ * try SSR + configure

+## TODO: later
+ * SSG SOME of dynamical routes (like /todos/1/index.html, todos/2/index.html but not all) statically (for faster loading for the sake of SEO)

+ * web manifest

+ * favicons automatically generation (from SVG probably?)

+ * stage favicon